migueldemoura/istsi/README.md

 ### Installation and Deployment

-This project includes config files to create an environment with Nginx, PHP-FPM, MySQL, among others.
+This project includes config files to create an environment with Nginx, PHP-FPM, PostgreSQL/MySQL and automatic backups.

 * Install [Docker] and [Docker Compose]
 * Go to `app/src/`, rename `settings.php.dist` to `settings.php` and fill all options.